bduggan/raku-jupyter-kernel/README.md

   if any lexical variables, subroutines, etc. are declared in FILENAME, they will become available in the notebook execution context.

+* Comms.
+Comms allow for asynchronous communication between a notebook and the kernel.
+For an example of using comms, see [this notebook](eg/comms.ipynb)

 Docker
 -------